MaowImpl/SDF/SYNTAX.md

 ```
 !category : Category value.
 ```
 Categories can also be empty, a category has officially ended when there are no longer any nested attributes within it.
+Categories can also have inner-attributes.

 ### Nested Attributes
 A nested attribute is a type of attribute that is part of a category, they cannot be declared outside of a category.